-WHEREAS, on December 6, 2007, the Planning Board held a public work session to examine the transcript analysis of testimony presented at the October 9, 2007 joint public hearing on the Preliminary Capitol Heights Transit District Development Plan and Proposed Transit District Overlay Zoning Map Amendment and additional exhibits admitted to the record of the public hearing by the Planning Board; and
+WHEREAS, on December 6, 2007, the Planning Board held a public work session to examine the transcript analysis of testimony presented at the October 9, 2007 joint public hearing on the Preliminary Capitol Heights Transit District Development Plan and Proposed Transit District Overlay Zoning Map Amendment and additional exhibits admitted to the record of the

-WHEREAS, on December 6, 2007, the Planning Board adopted Resolution No. 07-219 (PGCPB No. 07-219) transmitting to the District Council the Adopted Capitol Heights Transit District Development Plan and Endorsed Transit District Overlay Zoning Map Amendment, with the recommendation that the Council approve the proposals with the revisions described in the resolution; and
+WHEREAS, on December 6, 2007, the Planning Board adopted Resolution No. 07-219 (PGCPB No. 07-219) to recommend approval of the Capitol Heights Transit District Overlay Zoning Map Amendment; and

-WHEREAS, the District Council held a work session on April 8, 2008, to consider public hearing testimony and the recommendations of the Planning Board and decided to propose amendments to the Adopted Capitol Heights Transit District Development Plan and Endorsed Transit District Overlay Zoning Map Amendment and to hold a second public hearing to allow public comment on the proposed amendments (CR-17-2008 DR-2); and
+WHEREAS, the District Council held a work session on March 25, 2008, to consider public hearing testimony and the recommendations of the Planning Board and decided to propose amendments to the Adopted Capitol Heights Transit District Development Plan and Endorsed Transit District Overlay Zoning Map Amendment and to hold a second public hearing to allow public comment; and